 Homage to the Buddha, Dharma and Noble Sangha,

 Drönme Gyalpo, Tsalten Döndrub Gong, Jampe Gyen Pal, Gedrag Pal Dampa, Kunla Gongpa, Gyach'er Dragpa Chen, L'hunpo Tar Pag Tsal, Drag Pal Dang Ni

-Loving all sentient beings, knowing all, their activities satisfies the minds in an superior display of fame an and glory.
+Loving all sentient beings, knowing all, their activities satisfy the minds in a superior display of fame an and glory.

 Merely hearing your names increases auspiciousness and success.

-The youthful Manjushri, the glorious Vajrapani, Avalokiteshvara, the protector Maitreya, Kshitigarbha, Nivaranaviskambin, Akashagabha, and the most noble Samantabhadra.
+The youthful Manjushri, the glorious Vajrapani, Avalokiteshvara, the protector Maitreya, Kshitigarbha, Nivaranaviskambin, Akashagabha, and the noblest Samantabhadra.